antoniopantaleo/antoniopantaleo/README.md

 <img width="67%" src="https://github-profile-trophy.vercel.app?username=antoniopantaleo&no-frame=true&margin-w=3&row=1"/>
 </span>

+## 🧑🏽‍💻 About

+🏡  <!-- script:start AGE --> 26 <!-- script:end AGE --> years old developer based in Turin, Italy

+🎓  I've a master degree in computer engineering

+📱  In my daily life I mainly work as a native iOS developer, but I love learning new things, challenge myself and automate repetitive or boring workflows

+🛣  On the road to be a proficient iOS engineer

+🏊🏼‍♂️  When I'm not coding, I like swimming

 ## 📆 Joke of the day <!-- script:start TODAY --> (17/03/2023) <!-- script:end TODAY -->

 <!-- script:start JOKE -->